codelover4655/eng_frontend/README.md

 * Port must be 8000 because in frontend side it is linked with port 8000
 * Now Django server is running on local server
 * Now Run Celery Server which support Async Request Handling to Run celery Server
+* First install rabbitmq on your pc which servers as broker for celery(https://www.rabbitmq.com/download.html)
 * Run `celery -A eng_backend worker --pool=solo -l info` From the root directory of App
 * After Both Servers Started running Backend starts giving Response to all Api Request.
 > ## Improvements